shagho/book-library-program/README.md

-It's a program for a book library. you can download it and use it from this way.
+It's a program for a book library. you can download and use it from above link.